Citywide Garage Sale

 The Citywide Garage Sale has been Cancelled until further notice due to COVID.
 Sign-up for our environmental newsletter, The Leaflet, to get updates about the return of the sale.

 The annual Citywide Garage Sale is a fun way you can help the environment!
 Reusing—whether you donate, buy, or sell—is one of the best ways to reduce waste, keep usable stuff out of the landfill, conserve our natural resources and reduce our carbon footprint.

-This year the City of Hayward annual Garage Sale will be held on Saturday, Aug.
-11, 2018.
 Registration is FREE and guarantees your address will appear on our downloadable map of sales as well as a live digital map on our website.
-Maps will be available online, at City Hall, and the Main and Weekes Branch libraries starting the Tuesday before the sale.
-To ensure that your address will appear on the map(s) of sales participants must register by Sunday, Aug.
-5. Register by clicking below or by contacting Maintenance Services at 510.881.7745.
+Maps will be available online, at City Hall, and the Weekes Branch library starting the Tuesday before the sale.
+To ensure that your address will appear on the map(s) of sales participants must register by Sunday before the event.
+Register by clicking below or by contacting Maintenance Services at (510) 881-7745.